GateNLP/python-gatenlp/docs/gateworker.md

 * `loadPipelineFromFile(filepath)`: load the pipeline/controller from the given file path and return it
 * `loadDocumentFromFile(filepath)`: load a GATE document from the file and return it
 * `loadDocumentFromFile(filepath, mimetype)`: load a GATE document from the file using the format corresponding to the given mime type and return it
-* `saveDocumentToFile(gatedocument, filepath, mimetype, anntypes)`: save the document to the file, using the format corresponding to the mime type
+* `saveDocumentToFile(gatedocument, filepath, mimetype, inline_anntypes, inline_annset, inline_features)`: save the document to the file, using the format corresponding to the mime type
 * `createDocument(content)`: create a new document from the given String content and return it
 * `run4Document(pipeline, document)`: run the given pipeline on the given document